jsenv/core/docs/coverage/coverage.md

 "/coverage/coverage-final.json"
 ```

-If writeCoverageFile option is true, `cover` write the file here.

 ### generateMissedCoverage

+> When true, `cover` will generate an empty coverage for every file present in coverDescription options but never imported by test files.

 If you don't pass this option, the default value will be:

 ```js
 true
 ```

-When true, `cover` will generate an empty coverage for every file present in coverDescription options but never imported by test files.

 ### executeDescription